ethan-mino/rlfalsgh95/README.md

 ### 👋 Minho Gil, a curious developer.

 "A strong root that supports a huge tree."
+- 💁🏻‍♂️  My nickname is : OREO
-- 📫  How to reach me: rlfalsgh95@naver.com
+- 📫  How to reach me : rlfalsgh95@naver.com
 - ✍🏼  My blog is : https://codingnotes.tistory.com

 <!--